-The healing traditions we shall study, by ethnic groups or geographical regions, are the following: (1) Indigenous peoples' shamanisms of the Americas and urban mestizos of Latin America; (2) Asian, Eurasian, and Southeast Asian Buddhism, Hinduism, Taoism, and Sufism; (4) Charismatic Christianity and Pentecostalism; (5) Naturopathy and Nature Religions; (6) Intellectual Property Rights.
+The healing traditions we shall study, by ethnic groups or geographical regions, are the following: (1) Indigenous peoples' shamanisms of the Americas and urban mestizos of Latin America; (2) Asian, Eurasian, and Southeast Asian Buddhism, Hinduism, Taoism, and Sufism; (4) Judaism and Christianity; (5) Naturopathy and Nature Religions.
+We shall also look at the question of Intellectual Property Rights in relation to traditional healers.
 How does each tradition contrast with Western bio-medicine?
 What relations does each maintain with conventional Western bio-medical systems?